Silvia-Wachira/Dairy-Business/README.md

 # Author
 Silvia Wachira
 # Description
-This project creating a system for a dairy business
+This is project creating a system for a dairy business
 # Technologies Used
 *HTML<br>
 *CSS
+*JavaScript
 # Set Up Instructions
 * Open the terminal command line[ctrl+alt+t]<br>
 * Clone the repository<br>